2 Americans Imprisoned in Iran, Lebanon Released

 White, of Imperial Beach, California, was detained in Iran while visiting a girlfriend there in July 2018.
 He was sentenced to 10 years in prison for insulting Iran's supreme leader and posting private information; the State Department said he was serving a 13-year sentence.
 His mother had called for White's immediate release in an interview with The Associated Press this month, saying she was concerned about the well-being of her son and that he had been battling cancer.

-“He is in very good spirits, but has some pretty sustained health conditions that are going to require some attention,” Brian Hook, the State Department's special representative for Iran, said on a conference call.
+“He is in very good spirits, but has some pretty sustained health conditions that are going to require some attention,” Brian Hook, the U.S. special envoy for Iran, said on a conference call.
 Hook said White would be evaluated by doctors.

 Fakhoury was on his way back to the U.S. after a judge in Lebanon ordered him released.
 Fakhoury had been accused of torturing prisoners at a jail run by an Israeli-backed militia two-decades ago.
 He had been imprisoned since September after returning to Lebanon to visit family.